prideout/lava/README.md

 # lava

-This repository contains the source code and dependencies required to build the **lava** library and demo apps.
-At the time of this writing, only macOS is supported.

-## Design philosophy
+This is a lightweight C++ Vulkan library that never adds to the command buffer (e.g., it never invokes `vkCmdDraw`).
+Writing to the command buffer is your job!
+The entire API consists of a handful of simple classes:

+- **LavaContext** manages the instance, device, swap chain, and command buffers.
+- **LavaBinder** manages pipelines, descriptor sets, pipeline layouts, descriptor set layouts.
+- **LavaCpuBuffer** is a shared CPU-GPU buffer, useful for staging or uniform blocks.
+- **LavaGpuBuffer** is a fast device-only buffer used for vertex buffers and index buffers.
+- **LavaFramebuffer** is an abstraction of an off-screen rendering surface.
+- **LavaCompiler** helps you perform GLSL => SPIRV translation at run time.

+Textures, UniformBlocks, and Programs?

+## Philosophy and style

-This is a lightweight Vulkan library that makes no **vkCmd\*** calls; that's your job.
-It also doesn't include a materials system, or a scene graph, or an asset loader, or any platform-specific stuff like windowing and events.
+By design, lava does not include a materials system, or a scene graph, or an asset loader, or any platform-specific functionality like windowing and events.
 However it does a lot of other things!

 lava is written in a subset of C++17 that forbids RTTI, exceptions, nested namespaces, and the use of `<iostream>`.

-The public API is an even narrower subset of C++ whereby classes can only contain public methods.
+The public API is an even narrower subset of C++ whereby classes contain nothing but public methods.

-## Code style

 The code is vertically compact, but no single line should be longer than 100 characters.
+All public-facing Lava types live in the `par` namespace and there are no nested namespaces.

+At the time of this writing, the only Vulkan implementation that we're testing against is MoltenVK, but it should work on other platforms with just a bit of tweaking to the CMake file.

-## How to build and run the demo apps
+## How to build and run the demos

 1. Clone this repo with `--recursive` to get the submodules.
 1. Install the LunarG Vulkan SDK for macOS (see below).